SoSly/RiverTale/docs/features/rivers/River Terrain Build Plan.md

     DEPTH = 4
     ELEVATION = 64  // Fixed elevation for testing

-    for cell in cells:
+    for region in regions:
-        if not cell.isParticipating: continue
+        if not region.isParticipating: continue
-        if cell.riverPath is null or empty: continue
+        if region.riverPath is null or empty: continue

-        for subcell in cell.riverPath:
+        for cell in region.riverPath:
-            center = subcellToWorld(cell, subcell.row, subcell.col)
+            center = cellToWorld(region, cell.row, cell.col)

             if not isInChunk(chunk, center.x, center.z): continue